hereticsys/Kevs_cove/README.md

 # Kevs_cove
-A repo full of things i've collected.
+This is a repository full of files i've collected over the years.
+My first proper git repo, so forgive me if it's made messily.

+Contact: Hereticssys@gmail.com